zaxor0/zwerchhau/README.md

 ### Advantage
 If your character is skilled in the specific task at hand, you will roll with advantage.
 Advantage means roll 2d6 and pick the better of the two.

-### Relevant Ability Scores
+### Relevant Ability Scores & Failure Checks
 If you have a relevant ability score of a 5 or 6, a roll of 1 is not necessarily a major failure.
+You will need to roll again to "confrim the failure" which occurs on a 1 or 2.
  - 1's become minor failures, with a check for major failure.
    - Roll a "failure confirmation," 1d6 where a 1 or 2 results in a major failure.
  - 2's becomes mixed results, but not entirely in your favor